dbursztynowski/5g-taskforce/looptest/README.md

 Below, it is assumed that all components (Open5GS/UERANSIM and the monitoring platform) have been installed following our instructions.
 Otherwise some details may differ and adaptations may be required.

 > [!Note]
 > Below, in the kubectl command, the actual UPF container name is used (`open5gs-upf-8444fdb48d-sv26l` in the example).
 You will have to replace it with the name of your instance.
 Writing the controller for the project, it will be useful to derive this name programatically.
 A simple method again relying on the kubectl command would be: (1) retrieve the pods from your 5G demo namespace: `kubectl get pods -n NAMESPACE` and (2) filter out the UPF pod name (string) prefixed `open5gs-upf`.
-We assume there is one UPF pod running in your network.
+We assume there is one UPF pod running in our network.

 <pre>
 # get pods to have their names displayed